Violence against women is a serious and widespread problem in Australia.

 — UN Declaration

-In Australia, violence against women is called many different things, including domestic violence, family violence, intimate partner violence, sexual harassment and sexual assault.
+In Australia, violence against women is called many different things, including domestic violence, family violence, intimate partner violence, coercive control, workplace sexual harassment, street harassment and sexual assault.
+Our definition includes all these forms of violence against women.

 Key statistics on violence against women in Australia